ec-coding/BANKI/BANKI Answers.md

 - [x] B6) Describe a situation in which you worked diligently on a project and it did not produce the desired results.
 Why didn't you get the desired results?
 What did you learn from the experience?

-  - **Cause:** My first experience with coding was to try and build a personal website to kickstart my portfolio.
+  - **Cause:** In a recent freelance website development project, I worked diligently to create a visually stunning and user-friendly website for a client in the real estate industry.
+However, despite my efforts, the website did not generate the expected level of user engagement and conversions.
-  - **Action:** I attempted to create a sophisticated layout with animations and scroll-based events using only a limited knowledge of HTML and CSS, and no insight on JavaScript.
+  - **Action:** Upon reflection, I identified a few reasons why the desired results were not achieved.
+Firstly, the project had a tight timeline, which limited the amount of time available for thorough user research and testing.
+As a result, some design decisions were made without obtaining sufficient user feedback, leading to suboptimal user experiences.
-  - **Result:** I did not produce the desired results because the lack of JavaScript made it impossible for the site to trigger user events and display the appropriate content.
-This experience taught me the importance of each of the three front-end languages, and from then onwards, I was motivated to learn how they function altogether.
+  - **Result:** From this experience, I learned the significance of allocating adequate time for user research and fostering effective communication with clients.
+I now prioritize thorough user testing, engage in regular client check-ins to align on project goals, and emphasize the importance of realistic deadlines to ensure high-quality deliverables.

 - [x] B7) Give an example of an important project goal you reached and how you achieved it.